Fix Our Eyes on Christ

 4-Wittness to the Lord.
 Jesus commissioned His disciples, “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Mathew 28:19).
 And the Bible affirms, “that if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved” (Romans 10:9).

-Finally, to fix our eyes on Jesus Christ means that the soul must be in daily communion with Him and must live His life (Galatians 2:20).
+Finally, to fix our eyes on Jesus Christ means that the soul must live His life (Galatians 2:20).
 Jesus said, “Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me” (John 15:4).

 In His service,